cosmicjs/cross-platform-blog/README.md

 #Cross-Platform Blog
-A cross-platform blog that demonstrates how to efficiently build apps that serve content from Cosmic JS.
+This repo is an example of how to efficiently build cross-platform apps that serve content from [Cosmic JS](https://cosmicjs.com).
 The iOS and Android apps are built using React Native and web runs on a light Node.js web server with content served from the [Cosmic JS CMS API](https://cosmicjs.com).
 Write your content once, deliver everywhere.
 ###Features
 1. Fully responsive down to mobile w/ [Bootstrap](http://getbootstrap.com) frontend<br />
 2. Both iOS and Android share the same React native codebase.
 Learn once, write everywhere<sup>TM</sup>.